foglamp/foglamp-south-dht11/README.rst

 Sensor GPIO access
 ~~~~~~~~~~~~~~~~~~

-To access the GPIO pins foglamp must be able to access ``/dev/gpiomem``, the default access for this is owner and group read/write.
+To access the GPIO pins fledge must be able to access ``/dev/gpiomem``, the default access for this is owner and group read/write.
-Either FogLAMP must be added to the group or the permissions altered to allow FogLAMP access to the sensor.
+Either Fledge must be added to the group or the permissions altered to allow Fledge access to the sensor.